You can open a traditional or Roth IRA quickly and easily through many banks or brokerage firms.

 Most people are eligible to open and contribute to an IRA.

-Traditional IRAs offer the key advantage of tax-deferred growth, meaning you won’t pay taxes on your untaxed earning or contributions until you’re required to start taking distributions at age 72.
-With traditional IRAs, you’re investing more upfront than you would with a typical brokerage account, and the more you invest now (and over the years) the more you may have to withdraw when you’re ready to retire.
+Traditional IRAs offer the key advantage of tax-deferred growth, meaning you won’t pay taxes on your untaxed earning or contributions until you’re required to start taking minimum distributions at age 73.
+With traditional IRAs, you’re investing more upfront than you would with a typical brokerage account.
+The more you invest now (and over the years) the more you may have to withdraw when you’re ready to retire.

 While a traditional IRA may yield an upfront tax break, a Roth IRA hands you that perk when you’re ready to retire.
 Since you contribute after-tax dollars, your earnings and withdrawals are not taxed in retirement.
-That’s a serious advantage to investors — particularly those who start saving in their 20s or 30s.
+That’s a serious advantage to investors, particularly for young investors.

 “A Roth IRA has the benefit of providing tax-free distributions in retirement,” says Wendy Kelley, national IRA product manager at U.S. Bank.
-“And it’s one of the best retirement options for young people because you have the potential to compound tax-free funds over your working years.”
+“And it’s one of the best retirement options if you’re in your 20s or 30s, because of the potential to compound tax-free funds over your working years.”

-In 2019, the Bureau of Labor Statistics reported that just 60 percent of Americans have access to an employer-sponsored retirement plan like a 401(k).
+In 2022, the Bureau of Labor Statistics reported that 72% of Americans have access to employer-sponsored retirement benefits, such as a 401(k).
 Even if you do have one, an IRA lets you sidestep some 401(k) pitfalls.

 For example, with a 401(k), you’re merely a participant — not an owner.
-So your employer can change plans or limit your plan’s investment options without your say-so.
+Your employer can change plans or limit your plan’s investment options without your say-so.
 And, leaving your job means losing the ability to contribute further to that 401(k).

-With an IRA of your own, you can customize your portfolio to work with your financial needs, risk profile and retirement goals.
+With an IRA of your own, you can manage your portfolio to work with your financial needs, risk profile and retirement goals.